-I am a computer science student at École normale supérieure (ENS) in Rennes, currently in a master's degree at ENS Paris Saclay.
-I am currently working as a Research Intern for the IOTA Foundation, a leader non-profit institution in the field of DLT (distributed ledger technology).
+I am a computer science graduate from École normale supérieure (ENS) in Rennes and from MPRI, a highly competitive computer science master from parisian top universities.
+I am currenlty working as a Junior Researcher for the IOTA Foundation, a leader non-profit institution in the field of DLT (distributed ledger technology).

-I am part of the Rate Control team and our goal is to build the networking layer of the IOTA protocol for the Coordicide project.
+I am part of the Network team and our goal is to build the networking layer of the IOTA protocol for the Coordicide project.

 As part of this team, I have participated in various projects

 VDF Research : I have been investigating the research on Verifiable Delay Functions as a replacement of Proof of Work for the IOTA protocol as a rate control mechanism.
 This project is also part of a collaboration with the VDF Alliance, a consortium of researchers from Supranational, Ethereum ,Tezos… As a mean of this research, I have built a VDF simulator, studied multiexponentiation algorithms in order to optimize the performances and it has lead to several publications.